-Add esthetics and electrology products.
+• Add esthetics and electrology products.
+The Committee Member will send a list to staff.

 Page 9, Chemicals in the Establishment

 - Rather than listing the products and what they might contain, put the chemicals in alphabetical order with a column of what they might be found in. - Put the product list as a chart.
 Have a product category and check the boxes of the chemicals they may contain.